 Make a train/test split using a random seed of 24.

 We'll use this going forward and reserve this testing data as the unseen test set.
-This way, we can easily create separate notebooks with other modeling approaches, using the same training data.
+By specifying the random seed, we can easily create separate notebooks with other modeling approaches, using the same training data.

 Instantiate the MinMaxScaler to scale the data.